capricorn89/CIS442D/readme.md

 ## Installation

-### How to get it
+### Setup
 Go to this link : https://anaconda.org/anaconda/basemap.
 Find the code that install basemap package and execute it in command prompt.
-Currently, you can install package by typing in command prompt as follows;
+If you already have a Python environment set up, and you are using the conda package manager, you can get all packages by running

     $ conda install -c anaconda basemap=1.0.7